the-strawhecker-group/aim/docs/README.md

      | jq -r '.id_token'
 ```

-You now have an access token that can be used with the AIM API!
+You now have an Access Token that can be used with the AIM API!

 ### Abuse and Privacy